Crime and How To Get Elected in 2024

 breaking the law and should be expelled, but they know they won't be expelled because we're too afraid to cancel their student visas, because their worst idea in the world was that their parents or their state is paying these exorbitant tuition,

+non-discounted fees.
 And if they get sent back home, they're going to be in big trouble.

 That's aside from the fact they love university communities.
+They love liberal atmosphere.

 They like the culture, the cappuccino bar, the rock climbing fence in the gym.
+They like all of that.

 And the other woman started talking in a very haughty, condescending fashion to this African-American police officer and said, if I go outside, I might be arrested.

-They're so entitled that they just, they think they can do it, disrupt, break the law, spout hateful speech, be racist, anti-sexist.
+And you could see it was a capsulization of this no-consequences generation.
+They're so entitled that they just think they can do it, disrupt, break the law, spout hateful speech,

+be racist, anti-senior.
 It doesn't matter, but they're never going to get expelled.

 But, you know, to quote Voltaire, as he talked about Admiral Bing and his hanging, if they, all they have to do is hang a,